List of Finnish ice hockey champions

-The Finnish ice hockey champions is a title awarded annually to the winning team of the top-tier ice hockey league in Finland, which currently is Liiga since 2013.
+The Finnish ice hockey champions is a title awarded annually to the winning team of the top-tier ice hockey league in Finland, which currently is SM-liiga since 1975.
 The championship's present format did not take into effect until the league was originally formed for the 1975–76 season under the name of SM-liiga (preceded by SM-sarja).
 A team who wins the Finnish Championship is awarded the Kanada-malja ("Canada Bowl") trophy.
 The winner of the regular season receives the Harry Lindbladin muistopalkinto ("Harry Lindblad Memorial Trophy").

 Winners

 Until 1933 the championship was played as a Cup series.
 From the 1933–34 season it was played as a League series.
 Playoffs were introduced during the 1975–76 season.